Seamless SDK (Payment Android)

 styles | Enables SDK-wide UI customization.
 Use it to define global visual styles like font family and button appearance (color, padding, radius, typography) through a YunoStyles object.
 For more information, check the styles section. |

-The following code block presents an example of YunoConfig
+The following code block shows an example of YunoConfig

 :